 Experience in blockchain development is a must.
 For reasons that we have already outlined, the price of failure when it comes to developing a blockchain solution can be high.

 In order to evaluate a developer or development company’s experience, you have to do your homework.
 Begin by reading their testimonials on their website and review sites such as Clutch.co.

 You should then check the applications or software that they claim to have built.

 If you can find a similar project to your own, playing around with it will not only give you an idea of the level of work that your developer has been involved in but also might give you a few more ideas for your project.

 Software development is often a high-pressure environment.
-While some companies choose to go the route of slow development, often undertaken by a part-time surfer/part-time developer, most companies want to get their ideas up and running as soon as possible.
+While some companies choose to go the route of slow development (usually small-scale hobby projects), often undertaken by a part-time surfer/part-time developer, most companies want to get their ideas up and running as soon as possible.